Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: The modulated Hebbian plus Q network architecture (MOHQA)

 \subsection{DQN description}

+MOHN is a one layer network which is intended to work on high level features, thus it needs a 'supplier' of high level features.
+In this work DQN is used but, in theory, any deep reinforcement learning approach could have been used instead of DQN.
 The DQN follows the implementation from \cite{mnih2015human} \footnote{We used the implementation of that work from Shangtong Zhang URL: https://github.com/ShangtongZhang/DeepRL}.
-A DQN is used to approximate the optimal Q-value function, or optimal value-action function, defined as
+A DQN is used to approximate the optimal Q-value function, defined as

 where $r_t$ is the reward at time $t$, $s_t$ is the state at time $t$, $a_t$ is the action at time $t$ and $\pi$ is the policy.
-To solve instability issues caused by representing action-value pairs with the network, Minh et al.,~\yrcite{mnih2015human} proposed two innovations i) experience replay and ii) a target network that is only periodically updated.
-The parameters of the target and base network are $\Phi^-$ and $\Phi$ respectively.
+To solve instability issues caused by representing action-value pairs with the network, Minh et al.,~\cite{mnih2015human} proposed two innovations i) experience replay and ii) a target network that is only periodically updated.
+Note, $\Phi^-$ and $\Phi$ denote set of parameters of target and predictor networks respectively.
 The parameters $\Phi^-$ are updated with $\Phi$ every $K$ steps.
 The output of the DQN body is a set of features that are used as input to both the MOHN and DQN heads.
 The layers and sizes of the DQN body are summarized in supplementary Material 1.

-The DQN head is the final linear layer of the DQN network.
-It interprets the features to produce Q-values.
 Both the DQN head and the DQN body are trained by back propagation to minimize the TD error \cite{mnih2015human}.